If you’re only here for an overview of the hike and preparation tips, click here.

 The way down wasn’t as expected.
 It was still a bunch of ups and downs and the path was very steep at times.
 The loose rubble made it difficult to descend in a controlled manner.
 The rubber of my boots was gritting the soft rock and sand underneath.
 My legs got tired quickly, so I did a significant distance on my tush, leaving me with a dusty posterior.
 This was not the time nor the place to concern one’s self with future laundry.

 A mild drizzle started.
 I was disappointed, but not surprised.
 I put my tech in the waterproof bag I carry around and walked on.
 The trail became flatter and easier, but I felt like I was losing control over my legs.
-My knees ached and made funny sounds when bending them deep.
+My knees ached and made funny sounds when bending them deeply.
 I heard voices in the distance, giggling and with no signs of exhaustion.

 Minutes later I arrived at the viewpoint near the Shalala hostel, which marks the beginning of the end.
 This is where a huge investment happened; the wooden and glass construction built over the lake looks brand new.
 There’s again a little girl selling basic snacks and drinks, but again she doesn’t have change.
 A large group of Dutch people is taking photos at the lookout, but it’s darn cloudy.
 I speak to them in our common language and ask them how the last two kilometers of trail are.